2018 Nutmeg Holiday Basketball Festival

 - Home and Away teams will be determined each game by a coin toss conducted by the referee or Nutmeg State Games Event Staff.

 - ALL AGE Divisions: Two TWENTY minute halves running time.
 Five minute halftime.
 Clock will stop last two minutes of each half and for all Time-Outs.
-Two time outs per half (non-accumulative).
+Clock will run for foul shots except in the last two minutes of each half.
+Two 30 second time outs per half (non-accumulative).
 Two minute overtime period (stop time) and one additional time out per team.

 - Pressing: Full court pressing is allowed, however, there will be no pressing if a team is 20 points ahead.